argonne-lcf/user-guides/docs/polaris/visualization/paraview.md

 Accepting connection(s): x3005c0s7b0n0:8000
 ```

-In this case pvserver will be listening on TCP port 8000 of your head node.
+In this case `pvserver` will be listening on TCP port 8000 of your head node.
 You can change this port if you want.

+## Creating a tunnel over ssh

 We need to establish an ssh tunnel to connect client to server.
 On your local machine open a new terminal and type: